USEPA/WNTR/documentation/getting_started.rst

 Additional examples of Python code snippets are included throughout the WNTR documentation.
-The examples provided in the documentation assume that a user has experience using EPANET (https://www.epa.gov/water-research/epanet) and Python (https://www.python.org/), including the ability to install and use additional Python packages, such as those listed in :ref:`requirements` and :ref:`optional_dependencies`.
+The examples provided in the documentation assume that a user has experience using EPANET (https://www.epa.gov/water-research/epanet) and Python (https://www.python.org/), including the ability to install and use additional Python packages, such as those listed in :ref:`requirements`.

 See :ref:`examples` for more information on downloading and running examples.